indigo-ag/pcse/README.md

 Full documentation is available on <http://pcse.readthedocs.io>

+## Indigo Ag Features Added

+Indigo Ag have added 4 Soil Organic Carbon (SOC) models with an ensembling capability as well as a soil temperature model.
+These models were adapted from earlier implementations in order to work within the PCSE framework.
+See pcse/soil/SOC.py and pcse/soil/Soil_Temp.py for license information.
+Changes made by Hamze Dokoohaki © Indigo Ag, Inc. 2024-2025.

 ## Testing PCSE

 The PCSE package has some built-in tests that can used to test if any